What's A Group Of Kangaroos Called

 Comprehensive Overview

 Secondly, the mob facilitates access to resources, particularly food and water.
 Kangaroos often inhabit harsh and arid environments, where resources are scarce and patchily distributed.
 By living in a group, they can share information about the location of these resources.
-Older, more experienced members of the mob may know the best places to find food and water, and younger members can learn from them.
+Worth adding: older, more experienced members of the mob may know the best places to find food and water, and younger members can learn from them.
 This knowledge sharing is crucial for survival in challenging conditions.

 Thirdly, the mob provides opportunities for social interaction and learning.
 Young kangaroos learn important survival skills by observing and imitating the behavior of adults.
 They also develop social bonds within the mob, which can provide support and cooperation throughout their lives.
 These social bonds are particularly important for females, who often remain in the same mob throughout their lives, forming strong kinship ties with other females.